 Clearness Committees are formed at the request of individuals who seek assistance in making decisions or resolving personal difficulties.
-Interested persons may contact M&C, CCC or the Meeting Office for more information or for help in forming a Clearness Committee.
+Interested persons may contact Ministry & Counsel, Community Care abd Clearness or the Meeting Office for more information or for help in forming a Clearness Committee.